Skip to main content

 • Discard hazardous materials such as used motor oil, antifreeze, etc. at the Placer County Household Hazardous Waste Facility - WPWMA.

-• If it can’t be reused, recycled or composted, please place it in the garbage.
+• If it can’t be reused, recycled, or composted, please place it in the garbage.

 FAQ’s